 Panellists included Professor Greg Craven, Vice-Chancellor and President of Australian Catholic University; Professor Margaret Somerville, Professor of Bioethics at the University of Notre Dame Australia in Sydney; Mr Stepan Kerkyasharian AO, former head of the NSW Anti-Discrimination Commission and the NSW Community Relations Commission; and Professor Sandra Jones, Director of ACU's Centre for Health and Social Research.
 The discussion was facilitated by Mr Julien O'Connell AM, the Chair of the Institute's Advisory Board and Pro-Chancellor of Australian Catholic University.

-The PM Glynn Institute sets out to contribute to deeper thinking and renewed conversations about important issues confronting the Catholic community and Australian society, and to develop well-supported, practical and achievable proposals to address them.
+The discussion provided an opportunity to open up the brief of the PM Glynn Institute, which is to contribute to deeper thinking and new conversations about important issues facing the Catholic community and Australian society, and to develop well-supported and practical proposals to address them.